1871fotc/1871fotc.github.io/docs/about/information-signs.md

 ![information sign](../assets/information sign.jpg){ width="32.33%"  class="full-width" }
 -->

-The table below lists people described in the information signs and their location.
+The table below lists people described in the information signs, their location, and any known damage.

 Use the <a href="../../assets/toowong-cemetery-map-large.jpg" target="_blank" title="View the map in a new tab">Toowong Cemetery map</a> to help locate the information signs.